dieterich-lab/ASyH/README.md

 * `datetime_format` is **required** for datetime type variables.
 The `SPECIFIER_VALUE` for this specifier is a string in [strftime format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).

+## Pre-processing pipeline
+Primary function is to fill in the NaNs with adequate values depending on the column data type.
+In case of an input table with lower entropy density, its usage is more justifiable.
+The core method is iterative imputation based on a strategy for imputing missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.
+The implementation included in the Python module `fancyimpute` is used.

+## Post-processing pipeline
+To be implemented soon.
+Its main purpose is to detect and correct entries that do not fit in the acceptable range of a column distribution, i.e. lies 1.5 IQR below the first quartile or more than 1.5 IQR above the third quartile.
+Additional functionality is to carry out some meta-statistical analysis and to model column distributions.

 ## Development